 New markets and trend exploration

-For example, let’s say there’s a part of the market that similar to yours, but you don’t currently play there.
+For example, let’s say there’s a part of the market similar to yours, but you don’t currently play there.

 It’s in a different geography, or it’s a different age group, or it’s a more specialised service.
 Whatever it is, it’s something you don’t currently know a lot about, but you sense there’s a business opportunity there.